rustls/rustls/CONTRIBUTING.md

 [API guidelines](https://rust-lang.github.io/api-guidelines/naming.html#getter-names-follow-rust-convention-c-getter),
 `get_()` prefixes are discouraged.

+#### Alphabetize enum variants

+When implementing or modifying an `enum` type, list its variants in alphabetical order.
+It's acceptable to ignore this advice when matching the order imposed by an external source, e.g. a standards document.

 #### Don't elide generic lifetimes

 We prefer not to elide lifetimes when naming types that are generic over